abrady/RenderdocLab/README.md

 - Vertex input binding and attribute descriptions
 - Passing vertex data from C++ to the shader

+### 2_TextureMapping

+This example builds on the previous examples and demonstrates:
+- Texture loading and uploading to the GPU
+- Creating image views and samplers
+- Using descriptor sets to bind textures to shaders
+- UV coordinates in vertex data
+- Sampling textures in fragment shaders
+- Index buffer usage for efficient rendering
+- Procedural texture generation

 ## Debugging with RenderDoc

 RenderDoc is a powerful graphics debugging tool that allows you to: